Published: 03/14/2023 - 8:00 AM

 Swimming is a fun way to spend a summer afternoon while encouraging various health benefits like improving your mood and decreasing the risk of certain health conditions.
 While swimming may look exciting, it can be scary for children and adults who aren't accustomed to the water.
 The activity requires full-body strength, proper breathing techniques and coordination skills to move confidently.

-Here are a few basic swimming techniques every child and adult should know to feel happy, comfortable, and safe in the water.
+For anyone interested in learning how to swim, here are a few basic swim techniques every child and adult should know to feel happy, comfortable, and safe in the water.

 1. Getting in and Out of the Water Safely